 Early Childhood Mental Health Grants provide mental health services to young children, ages birth to five, with a focus on uninsured and underinsured families.
 DHS awards grants to many communities to create comprehensive mental health systems and services to meet the needs of young children and their families.
 See a map of early childhood mental health grants.

 In-home services or Children's Therapeutic Services and Supports (CTSS) address mental health conditions that can negatively affect a child's ability to function independently.
 They may include individual, family and group psychotherapy; individual, family or group skills training; crisis assistance; and mental health behavioral aide services.
 The goal is to help children and youth to learn, practice and restore skills lost or lessened due to symptoms of mental illness.
-See the list of current CTSS providers.
+See the list of current CTSS providers (XLS).

 Minnesota Intensive Therapeutic Homes provide a unique alternative to institutional placement for children and adolescents with severe emotional disturbance and serious acting out behaviors.
 Services are provided within a family foster setting.